glitch-txs/w3/README.md

   )
 }
 ```
-For disconnecting you can use the `switchWallet` function.
+For disconnecting you can use the `disconnectW3` function.

 3. Add hooks!
 ```tsx